Knowledge-Innovation-Centre/ESCO-Skill-Knowledge-Classification/README.md

 ## Usage

 1. Clone the repository or download the source code.
-2. Install the required dependencies by running `pip install -r requirements.txt`.
+2. Install the required dependencies by running `pip3 install -r requirements.txt`.
 3. Run the app by executing `python3 main.py` in your terminal.
 4. The Gradio app will open in your default web browser.
 5. Enter your text input in the provided text box and click the "Submit" button.